 - Asymptomatic patients should also be treated to prevent serious complications (e.g., PID and infertility) and further spreading.

-- Screening for chlamydia (CDC recommendations)
+- Screening for chlamydia (USPSTF recommendations)

 - Pathogen: Chlamydia trachomatis serotypes L1–L3 (see “”)